yast/yast-network/doc/autoinstallation.md

 #### network_finish

-This client calls `save_network` which copies udev rules and ifcfg files from from the running system which should be the linuxrc config and not the profile network configuration.
+This client calls `save_network` which copies udev rules and ifcfg files from the running system which should be the linuxrc config and not the profile network configuration.

-Take in account that the copy of the ifcfg files will be done only if `keep_install_network` has not been set to `false` and in case that we need to configure the network before _SecondStage_ then `setup_before_proposal` has to be set to `true` as commented in the [autosetup section](#ausosetup) more details about network [here](https://www.suse.com/documentation/sles-12/singlehtml/book_autoyast/book_autoyast.html#CreateProfile.Network)
+Take in account that the copying of the ifcfg files will be done only if `keep_install_network` has not been set to `false` and in case that we need to configure the network before _SecondStage_ then `setup_before_proposal` has to be set to `true` as commented in the [autosetup section](#ausosetup) more details about network [here](https://www.suse.com/documentation/sles-12/singlehtml/book_autoyast/book_autoyast.html#CreateProfile.Network)

-The `save_network` method, is also the responsable of write several proposals like virtualization, dns and network service.
+The `save_network` method, is also responsible for writing several proposals like virtualization, dns and network service.

 #### ssh_settings_finish